 - Notify the Federal Trade Commission (FTC) at 877.438.4338.

-- Keep carefully written records of everyone you speak with and what was discussed.
-Use registered mail when sending important correspondence.
+- Keep carefully written records of everyone you speak with and what was discussed, including names, dates and times, and use registered mail when sending important correspondence

 - File the appropriate local police reports and request a copy of each report for your records.